71/blur/README.md

         {
             // If the opcode of the instruction is "ret", ...
             // For those of you that are not familiar with IL, "ret" is
-            // the opcode that corresponds to "return". if (ins.OpCode == OpCodes.Ret)
+            // the opcode that corresponds to "return" the value at the top of the stack. if (ins.OpCode == OpCodes.Ret)
                 // ILWriter's fluent API chains calls together.
                 // The following expression will write the following IL code: